ChoiceCoin/Voting/Rewards2/Dhanny_reward2/Readme.md

 # Web Scraper with Selenium
 This is a web-scraper that scrapes all `from`, `to` and `amount` from the supplied wallet address from AlgoExplorer or AlgoScan.
 The scraper grabs all `from`, `to` and `amount` variables on each page then moves to the next page.
 This is achieved with selenium.
+Chrome web driver is needed to run the code.
+This can be downloaded at <a href="https://chromedriver.chromium.org/downloads" target="_blank">https://chromedriver.chromium.org/downloads</a>

 ## Setup and Installation